dparksports/aruco-arkit-opencv/README.md

 ## Known Issues & Improvements

-This demo has so far worked on a iphone 6.
+This demo works on a iPhone 6s and above.

 Under low light environment, the pose estimation seems to be off.
 - Find a well lit area like 1st floor kitchen area..